Winter wedding photography and how to get the most out of it

 Bring your coat!
 If you do want to go outside for some photographs it’s great to be able to pop your coat on in between shots.
 You might even want to nominate a member of the wedding party to be the official coat carrier.
 Maybe bring a little splash of something in a hip-flask…

 Head for the decorations

 For your engagement shoot look for venues that feature dramatic Christmas decoration displays, to create a colourful backdrop.
-As an alternative, wedding photography in bustling crowds and unusual locations brimming with light can lift a winter engagement shoot into a warm and vibrant scene.
+Wedding photography in bustling crowds and unusual locations brimming with light can create a warm and vibrant scene.